TeachBooks/mirror_mude_book/book/eva_7/RT.md

 # Return Period

-> But how extreme do I need to be my design conditions to be?
+> But how extreme do I need my design conditions to be?

-The Return Period ($RT$) is a widely used concept in guidelines and recommendations in the Engineering and Geosciences field to parameterize the safety level that a given structure or intervention needs to fulfill.
+The Return Period ($RT$)[^ref] is a widely used concept in guidelines and recommendations in the Engineering and Geosciences field to parameterize the safety level that a given structure or intervention needs to fulfill.
 Structures are designed to withstand external loadings (e.g.: floods or wave storms) whose distribution function is quantified using Extreme Value Analysis.
 The magnitude of the extreme event that the structure needs to withstand is then determined according to a given $RT$.

 ## Concept of return period